SZJShuffle/UCAS_Deeplearning_Project/README.md

 filters_meme.txt
 ```
 The output of `filters_meme.txt` can be further compared with the experimentally validated Motif using the `TOMTOM` software (http://meme-suite.org/tools/tomtom).

+`filter i _logo.fa` can be used as an input to AME (http://meme-suite.org/tools/ame) to detect the enrichment of Motifs.

 # Additional References